Meiguro/simplyjs/README.md

 Now, if it is necessary to separate the different logic in setting up the card, the individual units can be implemented in separate functions without anything unintentionally mixing the logic together.
 [Feature] is provided as a module, so it is always available where you decide to move your logic.

-The two examples consist of logic confined into one line, but if each line was instead large blocks of logic with the `isAplite` boolean used throughout, the issue is more apparent, hence the recommendation to use [Feature] detection.
+The two examples consist of units of logic that consist of one liners, but if each line was instead large blocks of logic with the `isAplite` boolean used throughout, the entanglement issue would be more difficult to remove from your codebase, hence the recommendation to use [Feature] detection.
 Of course, for capabilities or characteristics that [Feature] is unable to allow you to discern, use [Platform].

 # API Reference
 [API Reference]: #api-reference